Brian Ferlin Testimonial

 “He was back skating a straight line in five months and released to full hockey in six months.
 He was very determined,” Dr. Lucie said.
 “We have periodically followed his career and we were all very excited to see he actually made it to the NHL.”

 The injury was a turning point for Brian’s future in sports.
 Before the injury he knew he wanted to focus on one sport in high school, but wasn’t sure yet what that would be.
-He remembers Dr. Lucie advising that hockey would be the best on his knees since hockey is more of a gliding motion and less pounding on the joints than football, lacrosse and basketball.
+He remembers Dr. Lucie advising that hockey would be the best on his knees.
+Hockey is more of a gliding motion and less pounding on the joints than football, lacrosse and basketball.
 Hockey was also Brian’s favorite sport so it worked out well.

 He started playing hockey when he was four years old in a rink in Jacksonville.